…please do no harm. Instead, talk to the little perpetrators heart-to-heart, by way of animal communication, our primary language.

 “I would be delighted for you to share the poop story.
 It may help someone else, or at least make them aware that they can resolve “backyard pest” issues without doing any harm.”

 You don’t have to be in the animals’ physical presence to ask them to work with you.
-We’re all connected, remember?
-Even Einstein said we’re all one, us and the entire universe.
+Remember, we’re all connected.
+We’re all one, us and the entire universe.

 Might as well make it all won, while we have the option.